material-components/material-components-android/docs/theming/Dark.md

 [Material Color System](Color.md), in order to provide default dark theme values for neutral palette colors such as `colorBackground` and `colorSurface`.

-The baseline Material `Dark` theme background and surface colors are dark gray instead of black, which increases visibility for shadows and also reduces eye strain for light text.
+The baseline Material `Dark` theme background and surface colors are dark grey instead of black, which increases visibility for shadows and also reduces eye strain for light text.